Ada Baker: Early life and career

-Between 1891 and 1893 Baker toured India and China with the Willard Opera Company, playing lead for three years in a series of Gilbert and Sullivan comic operas, and "created something of a stir in the part of Hollee Beebee" in a rival opera, The Nautch Girl.
+Between 1891 and 1893 Baker toured India and China with the Willard Opera Company, playing lead for three years in a series of Gilbert & Sullivan comic operas, and "created something of a stir in the part of Hollee Beebee" in a rival opera, The Nautch Girl.
 Decades later she recounted how she gave a concert to the Maharaja of Mysore (though she also stated that it was the Maharaja of Cooch Behar).
 She recalled that during the concert only six people were in the direct audience, and that though she could not see any women of the court she could hear them.
 She also claimed that after the concert she was granted the privilege of riding on the Maharaja's elephant.

 Upon her return from overseas, Baker performed in a hospital benefit at the School of Arts in North Sydney, and in August 1894 joined Harry Rickards' vaudeville company at the Tivoli Theatre.
 She applied for divorce from Hall in 1897, on the grounds of desertion since 1891.
 During the court case, her lawyer revealed that Hall had been convicted of embezzlement and imprisoned.
 She had continued her teaching and singing after the wedding and claimed that Hall had not financially supported her nor their children.
 It was alleged by Hall's lawyers that Baker had committed adultery with her castmate Harry Fitzmaurice, which she denied.
 The judge found that there was no evidence of desertion and no evidence that Baker had been unfaithful to her husband, so dismissed the case.
 In the era of at-fault divorce–Australian enacted no fault-divorce in 1975–if neither party could prove fault in the marriage by the other, then it would not be granted.
 Baker and Hall never formally divorced although they remained separated.
 Hall died in 1937 in Perth.